 Ashley describes the role in visual merchandising as setting up and managing the experience for the customer in the store through building the windows, styling mannequins, product placement and everything else that goes on, securing a positive experience for customers visiting the store.

-In his current role he works in commercial planning and communication globally, looking at internal communication and materials from the function and how it is communicated towards the markets.
-With the sheer amount of information sent to the markets and campaigns being rolled out any given year, Ashley has a critical role in ensuring everything runs according to plan.
+In his current role, he works in commercial planning and communication globally, looking at internal communication and materials from the function and how they are communicated to the markets.
+With the sheer amount of information sent to the markets and the number of campaigns being rolled out in any given year, Ashley plays a critical role in ensuring that everything runs according to plan.

-But his latest role at H&M had a different kind of importance.
-The decision to be part of the Beyond the rainbow campaign wasn’t made overnight and involved a level of self-reflection.
+But his latest role at H&M has had a different kind of importance.
+The decision to be part of the Beyond the Rainbow campaign wasn’t made overnight and required some self-reflection.

 “The process made me really think about my history and how I have dealt with it.
 I thought that maybe it would be a good thing for me personally, to get it out.
-Through my story I can help others and show that if I got through this, so can you.
+Through my story, I can help others and show that if I got through this, they can, too.
 And that is important.
 I can help others, now and in the future.
-When I pulled all of those thoughts together I felt, yes this is something I have to do.”
+When I pulled all of those thoughts together, I felt like, yes, this is something I have to do.”

-Ashley has had people contacting him asking if they could be part of the campaign, as well as asking more about his story.
+Ashley has had people contact him to ask if they could be part of the campaign and about more of his story.
 Several people even asked if he is a professional actor and model.

-Participation was done during work hours, but wasn’t otherwise compensated.
+He participated during work hours but wasn’t otherwise compensated.

-“This is not about personal gain, it is about the community.
-Even if I was paid I wouldn’t want it.
-There is also another perspective to it, and that is being part of a company that has the courage to do this type of campaign and that I want to be part of and represent.”
+“This is not about personal gain; it is about the community.
+Even if I was paid, I wouldn’t want it.
+There is also another perspective to it, and that is being part of a company that has the courage to do this type of campaign; I want to be part of that and represent.”

 Apart from reaching people in the LGBTQIA+ community, Ashley’s participation has also received a lot of internal attention, opening doors to new conversations.

-“Reception has been really good also from people I don’t even know.
+“The reception has also been really good from people I don’t even know.
 I have heard positive comments from both colleagues and family.
 It has reached people.
-Just the other day, someone I don’t even know came up to me in the lunch room at my H&M office and said that I don’t know them but they had seen me in the campaign and that it really touched that person.
-Comments like that and the conversations around the campaign has made it worthwhile many times over.
+Just the other day, someone I don’t even know came up to me in the lunchroom at my H&M office and said that I don’t know them, but they had seen me in the campaign, and it really touched them.
+Comments like that and the conversations around the campaign have made it worthwhile many times over.